 LK.
 Would you tell me about the Bob Becker ensemble and the members?

 BB.
 In the early 1990s I wrote a number of pieces for keyboard quintet, which included piano, or in some cases drums and/or cymbals.
 Mudra and Turning Point are examples that were part of Nexus’ touring repertoire for several years.
 Beginning in 1994 I was writing pieces that needed stronger piano abilities than any of us in Nexus possessed, as well as pieces featuring soprano voice.
-I decided to organize a separate ensemble that would be dedicated to performing only my own compositions.
+I decided to organize a separate ensemble that would be dedicated to performing exclusively my own compositions.
 The core members were marimbist Chris Norton, pianist Nikki Stoia, soprano Barbara Hannigan, and me on vibraphone.
 The most recent performances of my chamber music took place here in Toronto in early February, 2020.
 The ensemble still was called the Bob Becker Ensemble, although only Chris Norton and I were part of the original group.

 LK.
 I found one live performance video on YouTube.
 It was recorded in 2011 PASIC.
 I was wondering if you have any suggestions or your preference for the setup of the instruments in Never in Word.